 Oppo's ColorOS 15 was well received among fans thanks to a myriad of improvements in animations and user experience, alongside new features.
-Well, Oppo would be hoping to keep the momentum going with the ColorOS 16 update, which is expected to roll out later in 2025.
-The firm has teased some of its key features, and here's everything you need to know about them.
+Well, Oppo just launched ColorOS 16, and with the stable update expected to roll out to supported devices starting from October 2025, here are all the new features ColorOS 16 brings to the table.

 1